mtodosovska/Analysis-of-Terrorist-Attacks/goals.md

 	*Draw a bars stacked graph for weapons and countries *Check if ISIS is attacking Europe more
-	*Make moving averages by 5 year periodes and show than (in respect to attack, ir group)
+	*Make moving averages by 5 year periodes and show than (in respect to attack, ir group) *Try to do some regression in order to determine unknown values